-- In Joint, Venture business is terminated or come to an end as soon as a precise goal achieved by the parties, however, partnership partners can close their partnership firm only after mutual consent.
-So, it shows that Joint Venture is a short term contract and partnership is a long-term contract.
+- In a Joint, Venture a business is terminated or comes to an end as soon as a precise goal achieved by the parties, however, partnership partners can close their partnership firm only after mutual consent.
+So, it shows that Joint Venture is a short term contract and a partnership is a long-term contract.

 Joint Venture vs Partnership Comparison Table

-The Joint Venture differs from Partnership in the following aspects:
+The Joint Venture differs from a Partnership in the following aspects:

 |Persons Involved||The parties carrying on a business in the form of Joint ventures are Co-Venturers.||In Partnership, parties are called partners.|

 |Ascertainment of Profit or Loss||The Joint Venture ascertains the Profit or Loss at the end of a specific venture or on an interim basis.||In the Partnership, profit is distributed Annually.|

 |Governing Law||There is no specific act that regulates the Joint venture.||Partnership firms are governed or regulated by the government.|